 Wonder Woman battles Ludendorf who is high on what I’m gonna call crack, but she kills him with the God Killer Sword and the war doesn’t stop.
 Steve sums up it up pretty well, “Maybe people aren’t always good.”
 Diana wants to believe in the good in people and that everything terrible in them is caused by Ares.

-After telling Diana to stay twice, she asks her come with her to stop the gas.
+After telling Diana to stay twice, she asks her to come with her to stop the gas.
 She doesn’t.
 Girl’s consistent.
-Sameer, Chief, Charlie and Steve make a plan to follow the gas.
+Sameer, Chief, Charlie, and Steve make a plan to follow the gas.

 Meanwhile, Sir Patrick shows up and reveal’s himself to be Ares.
 He does a little Emperor Palpatine speech and tells her that the sword is not the god killer, she is.
 He wants them to combine their powers and destroy mankind for what they’ve done.
 Like Luke Skywalker, she doesn’t join the dark side and battles the dude with electricity.